-With superannuation now becoming a compulsory part of life, many people soon have significant amounts in their super growing at 9.5% per year - the minimum compulsory amount all employers are required to withhold from your income and deposit into your super account, for your retirement.
+With superannuation now becoming a compulsory part of life, many people soon find they have significant amounts in their super growing at 9.5% per year - the minimum compulsory amount all employers are required to withhold from your income and deposit into your super account, for your retirement.

 In reality, if you passed away today, the value of your super account could be significantly higher because of a ‘hidden’ life insurance component.